ansible/ansible-container/docs/rst/reference/shipit/kube.rst

 playbook and role to deploy your application on Kubernetes.
 The name of the playbook is *shipit-kubernetes.yml*, and the name of the role is *roles/<project_name>-kubernetes*.

+The ``shipit`` commands maps your ``container.yml`` file to a cloud configuration.
+See the :doc:`container_yml/reference` for details on how directives are mapped and for available Cloud options.

 .. note::